Datalog+/- notebooks

 They make also great REPLs (read-eval-print loop), interactive applications where you can write a few lines of code and execute the code immediately and see the output, keeping the results along the way.

-Vadalog notebook experience may be different from what you may expect from a language like Python.
-In particular, in Vadalog Notebooks the execution of each cell is independent from the others (no volatile results are persisted between executions).
+Datalog+/- notebook experience may be different from what you may expect from a language like Python.
+In particular, in Datalog+/- Notebooks the execution of each cell is independent from the others (no volatile results are persisted between executions).
 For example, if you assign an atom in a cell, it does not become available in other cells.
 Nevertheless, you can do sequential processing by explictly persisting data using @input, @output and @bind statements.

-Create or open a Vadalog Notebook
+Create or open a Datalog+/- Notebook

 Running cells